 Out with the old, in with the newThe insurance industry has historically relied on manual operations throughout pre-purchase, purchase, servicing, renewals, claims handling, and management.
 Developing and executing a transformation strategy is a complex challenge for several reasons.

-A digital strategy involves more than just marketing.
+Creating or integrating technology into a stable process is risky.A digital strategy involves more than just marketing.
 To be efficient, processes should be automated throughout the organization.
 With insurance, this means that consumers need the ability to get quotes, purchase policies, manage those policies, file claims, and make/receive payments online.
 Agency operations must be empowered by technology to simplify pricing, underwriting, production, claim settlement, and more.
 Stakeholders must have reporting and monitoring tools available that give them transparency into operations to analyze the current process and continually improve upon it.
 Transforming a process that utilizes legacy products and tools requires an iterative approach.
 Help from technical firms with experience in the insurance industry and agile methodology can save tremendous time and pain during the transformation process.

-This goes back to consumer expectations.
+Streamlining is difficult.This goes back to consumer expectations.
 Maintaining your brand and creating a familiar experience across all segments requires standards and initial design work that can be applied across various applications.
 This can take time and many iterations to get it right.
 Aside from the user experience, you’ll want continuous integration and delivery processes for software releases and testing, centralized monitoring and logging, and aggregated BI reporting.

-New insurance companies already have newer technology and have invested in digital marketing to gain market share.
+Competition is stiff.New insurance companies already have newer technology and have invested in digital marketing to gain market share.
 While more mature insurance companies maintain a large share, new generations require digital solutions that cater to them.
 Several organizations are well on their way to digital transformation.
 One important part of any strategy is to keep it pliable.
 Try new things with small test groups and compare the results.
 In other words, fail fast.
 The bigger they are, the harder they fall, so mitigate risk by making decisions based on hard facts.

 Raising The BarCompanies that invest in technology and digital strategies are setting the bar high for customer satisfaction and retention.
 In the coming years, a few things that will continue to raise the bar include: